Harshtech31/network-x-Backend/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Related Projects

 - [Network-X Frontend](https://github.com/Harshtech31/Network-x-NoDevBuild) - React Native mobile app

-## 📞 Support

-For support, email support@networkx.com or create an issue in this repository.

----

 **Built with ❤️ by the Network-X Team**